 Arun Kapur: We Need To Be The Wind Beneath Students' Wings

 Arun Kapur is an educator with over 40 years experience.
 Kapur is the Director of The Royal Academy in Bhutan, a holistic K12 education initiative of His Majesty the King of Bhutan that refocuses the curriculum to address 5 key areas of development.
-5 Areas Of Development was selected as one of HundrED's 100 Global Inspiring Innovations of 2017.
+5 Areas Of Development was selected as one of HundrED's 100 Global Inspiring Innovations.

 Please introduce yourself and your innovation

 I’m a school teacher as I have been now for forty years, exactly forty years in fact.
 In the school journey I was spending a lot of my time, increasing amounts of time, with children outside the formal school system.
 That’s where the fun was actually in many, many ways.
 So when I was in Delhi I was working with young, emerging adults inside a jail and they were my best teachers actually, I learned so much from them.
 Schooling all over the world only looks at mostly cerebral and physical development, while in actuality what you need to do outside in the world is use your social, emotional and spiritual dimensions too.

 So it is in school that you need to develop all 5 areas of your development, right?
 If your curriculum is not looking at those 5 areas, you’re growing half and you can’t really do that.
 They all need to have the same equal focus, you can be really high on the cerebral side, not so high on another, so we know where to pitch in and how to help you get up, like we do with your maths or physics - if you’re not doing so well in maths we help you with that.
 Here we look at all 5 Areas of Development and it’s highly personalized and individualized.